Bion Environmental Technologies, Inc., is publicly-traded on the OTC Markets QB: BNET

 A Changing Clean Water Strategy

 To deal with looming compliance costs in the billions of dollars, many states in the U.S. are developing strategies that address ‘non-point’ sources such as agriculture, the largest unregulated source of nutrients in most watersheds.
-Nutrient trading programs that allow regulated ‘point source’ polluters to acquire lower-cost reductions from agriculture have now been implemented in 20 states.
-More are coming.
-This is a fundamental change that will allow the private sector to provide innovative low cost solutions to the problem.
+Nutrient trading programs that allow lower-cost reductions from agriculture and other sources to offset high-cost regulatory mandates have been implemented in a number of states.
+More will follow.
+In a recent Letter of Expectation to Pennsylvania, US EPA went on record for the first time in support of credit trading and competitive procurement from the private-sector, especially to offset looming stormwater requirements.

 Bion can supply large numbers of these credits at very low cost through the treatment of animal waste at large-scale livestock facilities.
 Bion systems are permitted just like a municipal waste or industrial treatment facility and the credits produced are third-party verified.
-These ‘point source reductions from a non-point source’ can be used to offset EPA point-source requirements, including those for stormwater.
+These ‘point source reductions from a non-point source’ can be used to offset EPA point- and non-point source requirements, including those for stormwater.

-Wisconsin recently passed the Clean Waters Healthy Economy Act.
-Legislation has been introduced in Pennsylvania in response to a 2013 bipartisan legislative study that concluded a competitive bidding strategy open to all sources could save the state’s taxpayers up to $1.5 billion annually.
+Wisconsin passed the Clean Waters Healthy Economy Act.
+Legislation was introduced in Pennsylvania in June 2017 in response to a bipartisan legislative study that concluded a competitive bidding strategy open to all sources could save the state’s taxpayers up to $1.5 billion annually.
 In April 2017 Illinois announced it was moving toward a trading strategy.
 Change is happening now.

-The US EPA, USDA, Office of Management and Budget and other federal agencies have supported a voluntary strategy that will engage the private sector for several years.
-Legislation was introduced in U.S. Congress in 2016 to apply the U.S. energy tax credit to nutrient recovery projects.
+The US EPA, USDA, Office of Management and Budget and other federal agencies support a voluntary market-driven strategy that will engage the private sector to provide solutions.
+Legislation was introduced in U.S. Congress in 2017 to apply the U.S. energy tax credit to nutrient recovery projects.
 The Trump Administration has expressed its support of market-driven strategies that reduce costs.
 They have also threatened to substantially reduce federal funding for both EPA and environmental and conservation funding, which would further drive the need for more cost-effective spending.

 This is a game-changer